Year 12 subject enrolment in STEM and other fields

 • information technology

-• natural and physical sciences, which includes:
+• natural and physical sciences, including:

 • biological sciences